bryanz787/Developer-Resource-Hub/README.md

 # Developer AI Resource Hub

-A comprehensive, community-driven compendium of AI tools, workflows,  and best practices for the development lifecycle.
+A growing, crowd-sourced compendium of AI tools, workflows,  and best practices for the development lifecycle.

 ## Quick start